DANS-KNAW/easy-bag-store-lib/docs/03_definitions.md

 Operations
 ----------
 On a BagStore the following operations are allowed.
-They have been subdivided into two groups.
-The [core] operations are the minimum you will need to manage a BagStore, the [extra] operations may be needed to implement other use cases efficiently.

-### Core
 * `ADD` - add a virtually-valid Bag to the BagStore.
 * `ENUM` - enumerate all the Bags in the BagStore.
 * `GET` - copy a Bag or an non-packaged RegularFile from the BagStore.
 * `DEACTIVATE` - mark a Bag as inactive.
 * `REACTIVATE` - reverse a deactivation.

 Note that this means that Bags are immutable.
 To support updates to Bags, add metadata that records that a Bag is part of a sequence of Bags, that together form the revision history of one logical (and mutable) Bag.
 See for an example implementation the [easy-bag-index] project.